Prospective Students

 Media Studies Student Academic Advisors

-Greetings Spring 2023 New Freshmen and Transfer Students interested in the Media Studies Major,
+Greetings Spring 2026 New Freshmen and New Junior Transfer Students interested in the Media Studies Major,

-We encourage you to read the Media Studies website in its entirety, especially the pages related to applying to the major.
-See Applying: Overviewand Prerequisites.
+We encourage you to read the Media Studies website in its entirety, especially the pages related to declaring the major.
+Visit Applying: Overview and Applying: Prerequisites.

-New Transfer Students, please schedule an appointment with a Media Studies Student Academic Advisor, Laura Demir or Chelsea Prieto, to discuss your spring 2023 enrollments and eligibility to apply to the major.
+New Junior Transfer Students, please schedule an appointment with a Media Studies Student Academic Advisor, Laura Demir or Chelsea Prieto, to discuss your spring enrollments and eligibility to apply to the major.
 If you are not able to schedule an appointment at a time that works for you, come to drop-in advising.
-Visit Laura’s advising page or Chelsea’s advising page for availability and instructions for both advising options.
+Visit Laura Demir’s advising page and Chelsea Prieto’s advising page for availability and instructions for both advising options.

-What you should take in the spring is determined by whether you will be eligible to apply to Media Studies in spring 2023, summer 2023, or fall 2023.
-Be sure to do your L&S Modules in bCourses early when your Golden Bear Advising (GBA) starts on October 4th.
-See Dates and Deadlineson the Golden Bear Orientation (GBO) website.
+What you should take in spring 2026 is determined by the prerequisites you have completed prior to coming to UC Berkeley and what you need to take your first semester at UC Berkeley to be eligible to declare the major during summer 2026 or fall 2026.
+Be sure to do your Golden Bear Advising (GBA) L&S Modules in bCourses/Canvas early when your Golden Bear Advising (GBA) starts on October 7th.
+Visit Dates and Deadlines on the Golden Bear Orientation (GBO) website.

 New Freshmen, the L&S College Advisers in the L&S Office of Undergraduate Advising will be your main advisers as you start your academic career at Cal.
+Learn more about both on Berkeley L&S Advising.
 When you have questions about various majors, you can reach out to major advisors too.
 You may complete three prerequisites for the Media Studies major during your first two semesters at Cal.
 You must complete two semesters at Cal before enrolling in Media Studies 10.

 If you have questions, email mediastudies_advising@berkeley.edu.
 This email address is answered by the Student Academic Advisors.